kyma-project/addons/bundles/azure-service-broker-0.0.1/README.md

 ## Bundle requirements

-The Azure Service Broker bundle require sub-chart redis.
-Redis credential as password are generated in parent chart and inject to sub-chart redis by `secret` resource name.
+The Azure Service Broker bundle requires the `redis` sub-chart.
+Redis credentials, such as password, are generated in the parent chart and are injected to the `redis` sub-chart as **secret** resource name.
 Injection is made only if `redisPasswordFromParent` parameter in parent chart `values.yaml` is set to `true` otherwise redis password is generated in redis sub-chart `secret` resource.

 ## Additional template files ##